gletort/FishFeats/docs/Preprocess-nuclei.md

 ## Noise2Void

-Denoising with noise2void needs the Napari plugin `napari-n2v` that you can install in the virtual environment: `pip install napari-n2v` or through the Napari plugin interface.
+Denoising with noise2void needs the napari plugin `napari-n2v` that you can install in the virtual environment: `pip install napari-n2v` or through the napari plugin interface.

 Click the button `Noise2Void` to open the napari noise2void plugin interface.
 It will open an interface to perform denoising with a trained noise2void model.